I-3-7-14.Other Common Reasons for Remand

 E. State Plan

-The Appeals Council may remand a case for consideration of cessation of disability under a State plan in Title XVI cases.
-See Appeals Text Guide.
+When necessary, the AC will remand a case for consideration of cessation of disability under a State plan in title XVI cases.

 H. Unfair Hearing Allegations